USS L-10: 1918

 The American submarines' patrols were to be based on eight-day rotations, there would be eight days on patrol and eight days in port for overhaul, re-provision, and rest in preparation for the next eight-day patrol.

-AL-10 departed Berehaven, on 22 March 1918, at 12:30, for a patrol of sector "QA", which she conducted from 23–29 March.
+AL-10 departed Berehaven, on 22 March 1918, at 12:30, for a patrol of sector "QA", which she conducted from 23 to 29 March.
 During that time, mistook AL-10 for a German U-boat, on 25 March, and dropped depth charges on an oil slick, but at some distance that proved to be no danger to the boat.
 AL-10 subsequently surfaced and deployed a recognition signal.
 While Trippe later reported that the calm and clear conditions enabled her to track the submarine's movements, investigation revealed that AL-10, due to faulty navigation, was not in her proper patrol section.
 This, in combination with the observable oil slick, prompted her being observed and attacked with depth charges.

 After additional patrols, AL-10 arrived for refit at Queenstown, on 15 April 1918.
 The submarine cleared Queenstown, on 8 May, with her yard work completed, and returned to Berehaven, after which she resumed her rotation of patrols and time in port.

 On 4 August, she was conducting an exercise with AL-1, in which the torpedo fired malfunctioned and was lost.
 On 29 August, AL-9 and AL-10 began conducting training exercises.
 Upon completing that evolution each deployed to their respective patrol sector off Ireland, and made their return to Berehaven, on 14 September.
 AL-10 continued her scheduled routine into November, shifting to Portland, England, for training.
 She was still there when the Armistice, ended hostilities on 11 November.